 Conclusion - what I learned from this project

 Navigating ambiguity.
 I was not previously familiar with the loyalty apps in the Philippines so I had to spend time learning about the market and the users.
-I worked closely with the researcher based out of the Philippines to help get myself the information I needed in order to be successful with the project.
+I worked closely with the researcher based out of the Philippines to help get myself the information I needed to be successful with the project.

 Contributing to the design system.
-I spent a lot of time getting familiar with the Tala design system and worked very closely with the brand team and system designer to contribute to the system that was still a work in progress.
+I spent a lot of time getting familiar with the Tala design system and worked very closely with the brand team and system designer to contribute to the system which was still a work in progress.